One signed binary. Every feature compiled in. Free to run. Install Crowkis →

 Talk to it

-The binary inside the container ships the interactive REPL — or point any Redis client at port 6379.
+The binary ships the REPL — or point any Redis client at 6379 and watch the dashboard.

 $ docker exec -it crowkis crowkis cli